CDCgov/MaRS/docs/index.md

 4. Press **Run samples**.

-5. On the assay screen, select the sample volume and units using the + or – buttons on the wheel to select the sample volume added to the assay tube (from 1–20 μl).
+5. On the assay screen, select the sample volume and units using the + or – buttons on the wheel to select the sample volume added to the assay tube (from 1–20 uL).

-6. From the dropdown menu, select the units for the output sample concentration (ng/μl).
+6. From the dropdown menu, select the units for the output sample concentration (ng/uL).

 7. Insert a sample tube into the sample chamber, close the lid, and press Read tube.
 When the reading is complete (~3 seconds), remove the sample tube and repeat until all samples have been read.